-11 Π Do not operate the pump without shields and/or guards in 11 11 place over the drive shafts, belts and/or couplings, or other rotating parts.
-Exposed rotating parts can catch clothing, fingers, or tools, causing severe injury to Π 11 11 11 11 11 personnel.
-11 H11 Π
+11 // Do not operate the pump without shields and/or guards in // place over rotating parts.
+Exposed rotating parts can // catch clothing, fingers, or tools, causing severe injury 11 11 -11

 GORMAN-RUPP AUTOMATIC AIR RELEASE VALVE

 Bypass Lines

 Self-priming pumps are not air compressors.
 During the priming cycle, air from the suction line must be vented to atmosphere on the discharge side.
 If a check valve has been installed in the discharge line, the discharge side of the pump must be opened to atmospheric pressure through a bypass line between the pump discharge and the check valve.
 A self-priming centrifugal pump will not prime if there is sufficient static liquid head to hold the discharge check valve closed.